vbmobile/mobile-id-documentation/docs/Features/Ultralight/Ultralight_Index.md

 ## Complete Example

-Here's a complete example integrating Ultralight with Enrolment:
+Here's a complete example integrating Ultralight with the Enrolment SDK:

 === "Android"